sane-city/wot-servient/doc/binding/websocket.md

 # Websocket Binding

-This binding uses Socket Communication to interact with Things.
+This binding uses the WebSocket protocol to interact with Things.

 ## Configuration